behardja/agent-ops-maturity/README.md

 terraform -chdir=cicd apply                    # WIF + Artifact Registry + sets the four repo variables
 ```

-### Path B — Notebooks (learning)
+### Path B — Notebooks (intended for learning)

-Each notebook provisions the services it needs and demonstrates one Agent Ops step.
-This is the imperative twin of Path A — you do **not** need to run Terraform first.
+Each notebook provisions the services needed to walthrough the Agent Ops steps.
+This is a functional twin of Path A so you do **not** need to run Terraform first.

 #### Level 1 — Continuous Iteration (includes the Quality Flywheel)